EricRohlfs/jetbot_wiki/Bill-of-Materials.md

 ### Wifi

-Instead of the M.2 Wi-Fi card (and patch antennas), you can use the Wi-Fi dongle like below.
+Instead of the M.2 Wi-Fi card and patch antennas, you can use the Wi-Fi dongle below.
+The performance may vary from the WiFi card specified above.

 |  **Part** | **Specifications** | **Quantity** | **Cost** | **Purchase URL** |
 | --- | --- | --: | --: | --- |